nicknomo/TextMagic-python-PRTG-integration/README.md

 This was written in PYTHON 3

-REQUIRES DNS PYTHON http://www.dnspython.org/ - can be installed by "pip install dnspython3"
+REQUIRES DNS PYTHON http://www.dnspython.org/ - can be installed by "pip install dnspython"

 REQUIRES textmagic python library https://www.textmagic.com/docs/api/python/ - The pip install did not work properly for me.
 You may need to download the zip, and place the textmagic folder in the same directory as the textmagic.py file.